 Specsavers home visits offer free NHS-funded eye tests for those who are unable to visit their opticians store unaccompanied.
 Our visiting opticians can perform a full and thorough eye test within the comfort of your own home, using specialist equipment adapted for home-use.

 We’ll carry out a full and thorough eye examination to assess your vision and check the overall health of your eyes.
-We can also offer guidance, support and monitoring for diagnosed eye conditions such as glaucoma and diabetic retinopathy.
+Through domiciliary care we can also offer guidance, support and monitoring for diagnosed eye conditions such as glaucoma and diabetic retinopathy.
 If you or someone you care for is in need of a home eye test, visit our eligibility page to see whether you might qualify for an NHS-funded visit.

 For more information about Specsavers Home Visits, simply visit our home eye tests page.